-In addition to Archbishop Riordan’s regular online application (due December 5, 2016), students interested in applying for the RSP must submit a recent (within three years) psycho-educational evaluation that shows a diagnosis of a mild to moderate learning disability, spectrum disorder, NVLD, ADD/ADHD or any OHI.
+In addition to Archbishop Riordan’s regular online application, students interested in applying for the RSP must submit a recent (within three years) psycho-educational evaluation that shows a diagnosis of a mild to moderate learning disability, spectrum disorder, NVLD, ADD/ADHD or any OHI.

 For questions about the program, including possible educational tax benefits and financial aid specific to the RSP, please contact: Mr. Nate Simon, MA, Director of RSP, firstname.lastname@example.org or (415) 586-8200 ext.
 222.

-Please see this document for a description of RSP Fees for the 2016-2017 school year.
+Please see this document for fees for the 2018-19 school year.